 Because of the success and positive impact on students over the past 6 years, the Fayette County Cultural Trust, Oglebay Institute and the Rural Arts Collaborative continue to work together to share RAC project experiences, themes, and project outcomes, and identify new rural schools whose students can benefit from this project.

 Recently the RAC model received federal trademark approval which will allow us to offer this model project to rural schools all over the country.
-With our most recent project successes in PA, WV and OH which resulted in: a Japanese watercolor installation in PA which was juried and hung for a year at the Pittsburgh International Airport; an installation project in WV that was presented at the Contemporary American Theatre Festival; a photographic magazine that was created in OH entitled “The Zine” (which has been featured in the Washington Post), we know that this type of attention will continue to thrust RAC forward and help to serve other students in rural schools.
+With our most recent project successes in PA, WV and OH which resulted in: a Japanese watercolor installation in PA which was juried and hung for a year at the Pittsburgh International Airport; an installation project in WV that was presented at the Contemporary American Theatre Festival; a photographic magazine that was created in OH entitled “The All American Town" (The Zine) (which has been featured in the Washington Post), we know that this type of attention will continue to thrust RAC forward and help to serve other students in rural schools.

 FCCT and Oglebay Institute have been the forces to build a strong home for the RAC on that original foundation, and the project continues to flourish in Southwestern PA, Northern WV and Eastern OH rural schools.
-With continuing support from the Benedum Foundation, and additional funding at this point from Chevron, Community Foundation of Fayette County, EQT, Mid-Atlantic Arts Foundation and Mylan, we are continuing our mission to serve students in rural schools and communities, and provide them with an arts education experience that will impact their lives academically, behaviorally, cognitively and developmentally to hopefully foster success in their future lives and careers.
+With continuing support from the Benedum Foundation, and additional funding at this point from Chevron, Community Foundation of Fayette County, EQT, the Mid-Atlantic Arts Foundation and Shepherd University, we are continuing our mission to serve students in rural schools and communities, and provide them with an arts education experience that will impact their lives academically, behaviorally, cognitively and developmentally to hopefully foster success in their future lives and careers.
 We are ever grateful to our funders, supporters and educators for believing in this project that has made a difference for so many rural students in our region.